anshika2698/Data-Works-portfolio/final-project-part-one.md

 User Story:

-As a person aged between 16–35, I want to balance my social media use with reading so that I can gain knowledge directly rather than passively consuming curated content.
+As a person aged between 16–35, I want to balance my social media use with reading so that I can gain knowledge and form my own ideas directly rather than passively consuming curated content.

 ## Initial sketches
 > Post images of your anticipated data visualizations (sketches are fine).
 They should mimic aspects of your outline, and include elements of your story.